While Seattle-area home prices plateau, the Eastside dips

 High interest rates and fears of a recession have kept buyers out of the market and forced sellers to wait longer or pull their homes off the market altogether.

 Jennifer German, the seller of the Kirkland home, watched a similar house down the street sell this spring for $1.6 million, $325,000 above its asking price.
-By the time she and her husband listed for $1.095 million in hopes of moving to Palm Springs, “we thought we were pretty competitively priced, back down to pre-COVID prices in the neighborhood,” she said.
+By the time she and her husband listed for $1.095 million in hopes of moving to Palm Springs, California, “we thought we were pretty competitively priced, back down to pre-COVID prices in the neighborhood,” she said.

 Potential buyers passed through open houses, but the house sat unsold.
 One offer fell through.